 Each year the Association for Library Service to Children (ALSC) identifies the best of the best in children’s books, recordings, and videos.
-The Notable Children’s Books committee has been busy reading HUNDREDS of books for young people and have compiled a large list of nominated titles which will be discussed at the ALA Midwinter meetings in Seattle later this month.
+The Notable Children’s Books committee has been busy reading hundreds of books for young people and has compiled a list of 221 nominated titles which are under consideration for the 2020 Notable Children’s Books list.

 Winter is coming, and that means it’s time to have those cozy reading recommendations ready!
 While everyone has their favorites, here are a few titles Darien Children’s Library will be sharing this season:

 It’s almost time for awards season!
 Did you run a mock election?
 If so, it’s time to post your results.
 Head over to the Mock Elections page.
 Lisa Nowlain is an artist and librarian in Nevada City, CA.